NHL DFS: Point Shot Plays - Sunday, August 30th

 Top Goalie

-Semyon Varlamov (NYI) - I want to continue to ride the momentum of Varlamov as the Islanders lead this series 2-1.
-Outside of the debacle in game two, Varly has been rock solid since the restart and I don't see that changing as the Isles have been strong defensively and gotten scoring contributions from all four lines.
+Semyon Varlamov (NYI) - I want to continue to ride Varlamov's momentum as the Islanders lead this series 2-1.
+Outside of the debacle in Game 2, Varly has been rock solid since the restart.
+I don't see that changing as the Isles have been strong defensively, and gotten scoring contributions from all four lines.

 Top Line Stack